Ukacha21/Image-Classifier/README.md

 ### Image Classifire with Tensorflow.Keras

 This classifier identifies Cats and Dog in general.
-Unlike ciphar10 or ciphar100, this classifier model was trained on a custom local dataset of nearly 4800 images for each classname, which means, dont expect it to perform it too well.
+Unlike ciphar10 or ciphar100, this classifier model was trained on a custom local dataset of nearly 4800 images for each classname, which means, dont expect it to perform too well.

 For **testing** use [validator](validator.py) or [ui-validator](ui-validator.py)